 \subsubsection{The impact of trajectory optimization}

-To evaluate the impact of trajectory optimization, we compare videos generated using initial path $P^3_{init}$ and optimized path $P^3_{opt}$ from our path planning method.
-As shown in Fig.~\ref{fig:trajectory-plan-importance}, the $P^3_{opt}$ trajectory safely avoids the sink edge by moving upward, while $P^3_{init}$ produces an unsafe path along the sink edge.
-Quantitative results in Tab.~\ref{tab:path-optimization} demonstrate that $P^3_{init}$ leads to worse video quality.
-The direct usage of videos generated with initial trajectory may cause unsafe behaviors in downstream VLA applications, confirming the importance of trajectory optimization.
+To evaluate the impact of trajectory optimization, we compare videos generated using initial path $P^3_{init}$ and optimized path $P^3_{opt}$ by our optimization method.
+As shown in Fig.~\ref{fig:trajectory-plan-importance}, with the $P^3_{opt}$ trajectory, the generated video safely avoids colliding by moving upward, while $P^3_{init}$ produces an possibly unsafe path close to the sink edge.
+Direct usage of videos from initial trajectory may cause unsafe behaviors in downstream VLA models, confirming the importance to optimize trajectories.